As I discussed, I started my concert promoters business in 1982. I was frustrated with the lack of concerts in our area.

-Both of us then did all the promoting of the concert…..we booked the hall where the concert was to be performed, ordered tickets, did the media (all of the things that we will teach you in our concert promoters course) and moved through what we thought the process was until the day we actually had the concert.
-It was truly an exciting night!
-We did not sell the hall out but we did sell 440 tickets at $8.00 each (remember 1982 ticket prices).
-Even with all of our inexperience (resulting in many mistakes) after we paid all of the expenses, we profited $950 which we split between the two of us.
+Both of us then did all the promoting of the concert…..we booked the hall where the show was to be performed, ordered tickets, did the media (all of the things that we will teach you in our concert promoters course) and moved through what we thought the process was until the day we had the concert.
+It was indeed an exciting night!
+We did not sell the hall out, but we did sell 440 tickets at $8.00 each (remember 1982 ticket prices).
+Even with our inexperience (resulting in many mistakes), after we paid all the expenses, we profited $950, which we split between us.

-We also got to hang out with some great new friends who we have stayed in contact with and have subsequently done business with over the years.
+We also got to hang out with some great new friends with whom we have stayed in contact and done business over the years.
 Yes, there is loyalty in this business.
-The concert was a very special event for us.
-Not only was it our first, as a concert promoter, but the artist who performed showed glimpses of the superstar he was to become just a few years later…….his name…..
+The concert was an extraordinary event for us.
+Not only was it our first, as a concert promoter, but the artist who performed showed glimpses of the superstar he was to become just a few years later… his name…